joshloyal/splinetlsm/scripts/README.md

 ## How to Run

-The following commands run the simulations or real data analyses and produce the figures in the corresponding section.
+The following commands run the simulations or real data analysis and produce the figures in the corresponding section.

 ### Section 6.2 (Parameter Recovery for Varying Network Sizes)